surfingoldelephant/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_FileSystem_Provider.md

 Beginning in PowerShell Version 7.0, a drive called `TEMP:` is mapped to the user's temporary directory path.
 PowerShell uses the .NET [GetTempPath()][05] method to determine the location of the temporary folder.
-On Windows, the location is the same as `$env:TEMP`.
-On non-Windows systems, the location is the same as `$env:TMPDIR` or `/tmp` if the environment variable isn't defined.
+On Windows, the location is the same as `$Env:TEMP`.
+On non-Windows systems, the location is the same as `$Env:TMPDIR` or `/tmp` if the environment variable isn't defined.

 The **FileSystem** provider supports the following cmdlets, which are covered in this article.